garrandall/popular-music-data/tracks/out-of-sight--yo--rufus-blaq.md

 You niggas tryin' to front like you hard as cold steel "The Sweetest Thing," I've ever known is Bourbon Hills

-Chorus

-Verse 2
 Who the most John Blaze?
 And who John Doe?
-I'm too hot chiki chiki ahh chiki o
+I'm too hot chiki chiki ah chiki o
 Unfadeable (Yo) top dollar
 When I bark I bite rougher than Rottweiler
 Pull around here I'm buckin' your Impala